FraterCCCLXIII/Public-Search/README.md

 Public Search provides a modern web interface for the YaCy decentralized search engine, focusing on privacy, user experience, and decentralization.
 The project consists of:

-1. **YaCy Backend**: A peer-to-peer distributed search engine that operates without central servers
+1. **YaCy Backend Integration**: Connects to the YaCy decentralized search engine that operates without central servers
 2. **Simple HTML/JS Interface**: Basic search interface (index.html, script.js, styles.css) for lightweight usage
 3. **Modern React UI**: Enhanced user interface with React, TypeScript, and Material UI with advanced features

+### Current Status

+This project is currently in development.
+The repository includes:

+- A React-based UI framework with TypeScript and Material UI
+- A simple HTML/JS interface for demonstration purposes
+- Integration points for the YaCy search engine (requires separate installation)

+The YaCy search engine is not included in this repository and needs to be installed separately following the instructions in the Installation Steps section.

 ### Why Public Search?